 Since the distribution of the age at which subjects are vaccinated is unknown, the Company assumed that the proportion of adverse events by age is representative for the actual age distribution at vaccination.
 It can thus be estimated that 90.6% of all recipients of Infanrix hexa™ were in their first year of life, and 9.4% were in their second year of life.
 Therefore the number of doses (since launch) was estimated to be 54,927,729 and 5,698,904 respectively.
 Given that Germany is the main country where Infanrix hexa™ doses are distributed (close to 30% only in Germany); It was assumed that the incidence of sudden death observed in Germany is representative for the entire population of Infanrix hexa™ recipients (German Federal Bureau of Statistics, Statistisches Bundesamt; incidence rate in 1st year of life: 0.454/1,000 live births; second year: 0.062/1,000 live births, data 2008).
-A healthy vaccinee correction factor (taken here to be 0.8 based on various case-control studies of SIDS or SUID) was applied.”

-The PSUR report documents the deaths that have happened within 20 days of vaccination.
-They then consider it against the expected deaths during the same period.
+The PSUR documentsthe deaths that have happened within 20 days of vaccination.

 Table 1